stared/jekyll-blog-pre-2022/_posts/2016-08-12-quantum-mechanics-for-high-school-students.markdown

 2.1.
 Measurement of the (classical) polarization of light

 * `*` introduction to complex numbers
-  * complex numbers are worth introducing on their own - not difficult, useful, and (geek) kids like it
 * description of polarization with two numbers
 * polarizer, measurement of intensity, cos^2(alpha)
 * rotation of polarization (e.g. with half wave plates)